ashmalvayani/Video-Pose-Estimation/README.md

   mim install mmdet
   mim install mmpose
 5. pip install mmaction2

+## Pose Classification
+Just like the original repository, we are classifying four poses as follows:
+1. Hello
+2. Stop gesture
+3. Sitting pose
+4. Standing pose

+For the detailed methodology and rule-based approach description, read this [passage](https://github.com/hafizas101/Real-time-human-pose-estimation-and-classification#pose-classification).

 ## How to run?
 Change the video_path in the code and run the following.